-LeBron James To Lance Stephenson: “I Want You”
+LeBron James To Lance Stephenson: ‘I Want You’

 Regardless of why James is eager to help his new team attract his long-time nemesis, the Lakers are to welcomes a shooting guard and small forward with a potted professional past.

 Stephenson has made the roster of six teams, not counting the Lakers, and has frequently scrambled to find his pace and place.
-As The New York Post reminded, he has not lasted over a season in stints with the Hornets, Clippers, Grizzlies, Pelicans and Timberwolves.
+As the New York Post reminded, he has not lasted over a season in stints with the Hornets, Clippers, Grizzlies, Pelicans, and Timberwolves.

 Stephenson’s unpredictability also showed in the Indian Pacers, although he purportedly felt confident about his game.